DeBochio/js-to-ts-jest/README.md

 Method GET is responsible for searching the students in the database.

+Methodo POST is responsible for inserting students into the database.

 Both GET and POST use the same path.

 http://localhost:8080/aluno